Child Development Submission Guidelines

 - Individual high-resolution figure files as EPS, TIFF, or PDFs clearly labeled

-- Individual table files as Microsoft Word documents clearly labeled
+- Individual table files as Microsoft Word documents clearly labelled

 Once the above materials have been received the paper will be scheduled to be sent to our publisher Wiley-Blackwell for typesetting and proofing.
-It will then publish online to W-B’s Early View system, with print publication to follow (articles for special sections and issues typically do not publish to Early View).
+It will then publish online to W-B’s Early View system, with print publication to follow.

 Note to NIH Grantees